 At the end of the day, we want our children to manage the world around them and gain confidence in their ability to impact the results in their lives.
 We want them to execute “authentic positive commerce,” which means positively manipulating the world to their benefit of their own volition, with no intervention or help of any kind from another person.
 By paying attention and recognizing the positive things they’re doing, we can reinforce this behavior and forge the right mindsets and habits in our children.

 As parents and educators, it’s easy to focus on negative behavior and put most of our attention and energy towards discipline.
 By implementing the Nurtured Heart Approach, we actively recognize when our children take positive steps, or even when they simply don’t do something negative.
 In doing so, we’re using positive reinforcement to: 1) make them feel good about themselves, and 2) reinforce positive behavior to build positive habits.
+This also means that, if your children are feeling down for whatever reason, you need to nurture them as well.
+Be kind and offer moral support – you might want to find the true meaning of moral support so this is possible.

 2) Foster communities around your children